 The Company holds investments in auction-rate securities, or ARS, which are variable rate debt instruments whose interest rates are reset through a "dutch" auction process at regular intervals, typically every 28 days.
-All ARS are backed by pools of student loans guaranteed by governmental agencies and private entities, and all were rated AAA/Aaa as of March 31, 2008.
-The liquidity and fair value of these securities has been negatively impacted by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies, as evidenced by the rating downgrade of MBIA (bond insurer on one of the Company's ARS) from AAA to AA, by Fitch on April 4, 2008.
-In February and March 2008, all ARS failed to sell at auction, and as a result, their interest rate was reset to the maximum LIBOR + 150 basis points.
-As a result of these auction failures, there was no active market with observable prices for these securities as of March 31, 2008, and therefore the Company computed the fair value of these securities based on a discounted cash flow model, using significant level 3 inputs, to take into account the lack of liquidity.
-After considering the high rating of the underlying assets backing these ARS and the Company's ability to hold these securities until the credit markets recover and these securities resume pricing, the Company recorded a temporary impairment to other comprehensive income and reclassified these securities as non-current assets.
+All ARS are backed by pools of student loans guaranteed by governmental agencies and private entities, and were rated AAA/Aaa or A as of September 30, 2008.
+The liquidity and fair value of these securities has been reduced by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies, as evidenced by the rating downgrade of MBIA (bond insurer on one of the Company's ARS) from Aaa to A2, by Moody's Investor Services on June 19, 2008.
+All ARS have failed to sell at auction since February 2008, and as a result, their interest rates were reset to the maximum LIBOR + 150 basis points.
+The only activity since February 2008 was the repurchase of \$500,000 of ARS at par by issuers.
+As a result of these auction failures, there was limited active market with observable prices for these securities as of September 30, 2008, and therefore the Company computed the fair value of these securities based on a discounted cash flow model, using significant Level 3 inputs, to take into account the lack of liquidity.
+The Company does not believe that the student loans backing these securities, the principal of these assets, is at risk.
+Furthermore, the Company is able to hold these securities until the credit markets recover and these securities resume pricing at or near par, and as a result, the Company recorded a temporary impairment to other comprehensive income and classified these securities as non-current assets.
 The valuation may be revised in future periods as market conditions evolve.

-The following represents the reconciliation of the beginning and ending balance of assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the three months ended March 31, 2008 (in thousands):
+The following represents the reconciliation of the beginning and ending balance of assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the nine months ended September 30, 2008 (in thousands):

-curities
+ble-For-Sale curities

-Beginning balance, January 1, 2008 \$
+Beginning balance at January 1, 2008 \$

 Total gains and losses (realized / unrealized):

 Included in earnings

-Included in other comprehensive income, before income tax effects (84)
+Included in other comprehensive income (159)

-Purchases, issuances, and settlements
+Purchases, issuances, and settlements (500)

-Transfers, in and/or (out) of Level 3 1,500
+Transfers, in Level 3 1,500

-Ending balance, March 31, 2008 \$ 1,416
+Ending balance at September 30, 2008 \$ 841

-The amount of total gains or losses for the period included in earnings attributable to the change in unrealized gains or losses relating to assets still held at March 31, 2008 \$
+The amount of total gains or losses for the period included in earnings attributable to the change in unrealized gains or losses relating to assets still held at September 30, 2008 \$